josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 <CalloutPlusQuote>

-Many leaders are overlooking the total impact of work in favor of rubber-stamping the workflow—which is the modern-era equivalent of measuring productivity solely by time-at-desk.
+Many leaders are overlooking the total impact of work in favor of rubber-stamping the workflow—which is the modern equivalent of measuring productivity solely by time-at-desk.

 </CalloutPlusQuote>